Photoaging and Chemical Peel Strategies

 Why Conventional Anti-Aging Approaches Often Remain Incomplete

-Many approaches target only one visible sign of aging, while photoaged skin usually combines pigment, texture, roughness, and structural decline at the same time.
+Many approaches target only one visible sign of aging, while photoaged skin usually combines pigment irregularity, roughness, textural decline, and progressive structural weakening at the same time.

 Cream-Only Logic